 Students with medical conditions are encouraged to discuss their specific needs with their Area Coordinator to prepare a plan regarding evacuation in the event of a campus emergency.

-Area Coordinators (AC), Residential Education & Campus Housing staff, and Police Officers are trained in emergency evacuation procedures and responding to emergencies.
+Area Coordinators (AC), Residential Education & Campus Housing staff, and University Police Officers are trained in emergency evacuation procedures and responding to emergencies.
 In case of an evacuation, residents must remember to vacate the premises and summon assistance immediately.
 If a major emergency should strike, residents are directed to a residence evacuation site which is listed below based on village:

 - Beaujolais Village: Fountain/Field in the middle of Beaujolais Village and Tuscany Village